-- (a) As security against wages, permit fees and/or any other financial liabilities, the Producer shall provide the Union with an amount not less than twenty-five thousand dollars (\$25,000.00) and not more than the approximate equivalent of two (2) weeks payroll for all Technicians engaged within the categories listed in Schedule 2 herein.
+- (a) As security against wages, permit fees and/or any other financial liabilities, the Producer shall provide the Union with an amount not less than forty thousand dollars (\$40,000.00) and not more than the approximate equivalent of two (2) weeks payroll for all Technicians engaged within the categories listed in Schedule 2 herein.
 The Union shall hold such monies in a financially responsible manner.
 Such guarantee shall remain in place until the Producer or any subsidiaries of the Producer have fulfilled all financial liabilities to the Union and its members.
-Such guarantee must be posted with the Union not later than three (3) calendar weeks prior to commencement of principal photography of any production operating according to the terms and conditions of this agreement.
-The Union shall return such guarantee or any unclaimed portion thereof, within thirty (30) days of the Union receiving and satisfying itself that the Producer has met all financial obligations as above. - (b) Notwithstanding Article 3.2 (a) above, as security against wages, permit fees and/or any other financial liabilities, Producers listed in Appendix B may provide the Union with either of the following: - (i) a corporate letter of guarantee in the form provided in Appendix C on a production-byproduction basis, or; - (ii) a cash bond of fifteen thousand dollars (\$15,000.00) on a production-by-production basis, or; - (iii) a floating cash bond of twenty thousand dollars (\$20,000.00) with interest flowing back to the Producer.
+Twenty-five percent (25%) of such guarantee must be posted with the Union prior to the completion of the first week of work of Technicians with the balance of such guarantee to be posted not later than three (3) calendar weeks prior to commencement of principal photography of any production operating according to the terms and conditions of this agreement.
+The Union shall return such guarantee or any unclaimed portion thereof, within thirty (30) days of the Union receiving and satisfying itself that the Producer has met all financial obligations as above. - (b) Notwithstanding Article 3.2 (a) above, as security against wages, permit fees and/or any other financial liabilities, Producers listed in Appendix B may provide the Union with either of the following: - (i) a corporate letter of guarantee in the form provided in Appendix C on a production-byproduction basis, or; - (ii) a cash bond of fifteen thousand dollars (\$15,000.00) on a production-by-production basis, or: - (iii) a floating cash bond of twenty thousand dollars (\$20,000.00) with interest flowing back to the Producer.